Postpartum bleeding: Medication

-Intravenous oxytocin is the drug of choice for postpartum hemorrhage.
+Intravenous or intramuscular oxytocin is the drug of choice for postpartum hemorrhage.
 Ergotamine may also be used.
+Combination of oxytocin plus ergometrin and misoprostol plus oxytocin reduce the likelihood of blood loss of 500 mL, however either carbetocin or injectable prostaglandins and ergometrine make little or no difference.
+Combination of misoprostol plus oxytocin probably reduces the need for additional uterotonics and the need for blood transfusion, while carbetocin probably makes little difference to blood transfusion.

-Oxytocin helps the uterus to contract quickly and the contractions to last for longer.
+Oxytocin helps the uterus to contract quickly and the contractions to last longer.
 It is the first line treatment for PPH when its cause is the uterus not contracting well.
 A combination of syntocinon and ergometrine is commonly used as part of active management of the third stage of labour.
 This is called syntometrine.
 Syntocinon alone lowers the risk of PPH.
 Based on limited research available it is unclear whether syntocinon or syntometrine is most effective in preventing PPH but adverse effects are worse with syntometrine making syntocinon a more attractive option.
 Ergometrine also has to be kept cool and in a dark place so that it is safe to use.
 It may reduce the risk of PPH by improving the tone of the uterus when compared with no treatment, however it must be used with caution due to its effects of raising blood pressure and worsening pain.
 More research would be useful in determining the best doses of ergometrine and syntocinon.

 Oxytocin requires refrigeration, which may not always be available, particularly in low-resourced settings.
 When oxytocin is not available, misoprostol can be used.
 Misoprostol does not need to be kept at a certain temperature and research into its effectiveness in reducing blood loss appears promising when compared with a placebo in a setting where it is not appropriate to use oxytocin.
 Misoprostol can cause unpleasant side effects such as very high body temperatures and shivering.
 Lower doses of misoprostol appear to be safer and cause less side effects.

 Giving oxytocin in a solution of saline into the umbilical vein is a method of administering the drug directly to the placental bed and uterus.
 However quality of evidence around this technique is poor and it is not recommended for routine use in the management of the third stage.
 More research is needed to ascertain whether this is an effective way of administering uterotonic drugs.
 As a way of treating a retained placenta, this method is not harmful and has shown low certainty evidence of effectiveness.

 Carbetocin compared with oxytocin produced a reduction in women who needed uterine massage and further uterotonic drugs for women having caesarean sections.
 There was no difference in rates of PPH in women having caesarean sections or women having vaginal deliveries when given carbetocin.
 Carbetocin appears to cause less adverse effects.
 More research is needed to find the cost effectiveness of using carbetocin.